openizr/perseid/CONTRIBUTING.md

 set of pre-defined labels has been created.
 Those labels are strictly structured in three main groups, each group giving a particular useful information about the issue.
-It means that for each issue you open, you must assign it exactly one label of each group, and update them all along the issue's lifecycle as it evolves.
+It means that for each issue you open, you must assign it exactly one label of each group, and update them all along the issue lifecycle as it evolves.

 ### Type
  - ![#fbca04](https://place-hold.it/15/fbca04/000000?text=+) **[type: breaking change](https://github.com/openizr/perseid/labels/type%3A%20breaking%20change)**: